Not everything in the universe is symmetrical

 Helmholtz Institute Mainz

-Cooperation is an important aspect as it was cooperation that brought Budker from the US-American University of California, Berkeley to Johannes Gutenberg University Mainz in early 2014.
-He is here being put in charge of one of the research sections at the Helmholtz Institute Mainz (HIM) founded in 2009, the new home of which is gradually taking form just a few hundred meters away.
+Cooperation is an important aspect as it was cooperation that brought Budker from the renowned University of California in Berkeley to Johannes Gutenberg University Mainz in early 2014.
+Here he is in charge of one of the research sections at the Helmholtz Institute Mainz (HIM) founded in 2009, which is gradually taking form in a new building just a few hundred meters away.

 The Helmholtz Institute Mainz is the first institution to be run jointly by the Helmholtz Association and a German university.
 This collaborative project involves Mainz University on one side and the GSI Helmholtz Center for Heavy Ion Research in Darmstadt on the other.
 The researchers involved are planning to work together to investigate the structure, symmetry, and stability of matter and antimatter.
 In the near future, 60 scientists will be researching fundamental aspects of physics and chemistry at HIM.
 Budker will be one of them.

 Budker will be heading up the Matter Antimatter Symmetry (MAM) section, which will focus on fundamental symmetries and interactions.
-Among other things, Budker and his team will be considering the relationship between matter and antimatter, a subject that is associated with a number of puzzles.
+Among other things, Budker and his team will be considering the still puzzling relationship between matter and antimatter.
 One conjecture is that equal amounts of matter and antimatter were created during Big Bang.
 Theoretically their mass would have been converted entirely into energy in the course of their interaction, meaning that they should have annihilated each other.
 But this does not seem to be the case.
 There is still plenty of matter out there.
 In fact, the Milky Way appears to be composed of it.
 So what happened to the rest of the antimatter?
 Is it possible that there was originally more matter than antimatter, in other words, was there asymmetry at the outset?